-The Ins + Outs of Investing in Qualified Opportunity Zones
+The Basics of Investing in Qualified Opportunity Zones

 The greatest tax break of our time—Qualified Opportunity Zones that could allow trillions of dollars of capital gains to be discounted, deferred or exempted from taxes—was first met with caution.
 And for good reason; it was created to drive investing in distressed areas.
-But now it seems that everyone wants to reap its benefits.
-With a tax deadline approaching, it’s time to take a serious look at its parameters.
+But investing in a QOZ Fund offers two main benefits and now it seems that everyone wants to reap these rewards.

-Investing in a QOZ fund conveys two benefits.
-By reinvesting capital gains earned from a prior investment into a QOZ Fund, one can defer and likely cut the taxes on those capital gains.
-If the QOZ Fund by the investor is held for 10 years or more, capital gains earned from the QOZ Fund are tax exempt.
+The first benefit is that if an investor reinvests capital gains earned from a prior investment into a QOZ Fund, they can defer and likely cut the taxes on those capital gains.
+The second benefit is that if the investor stays in the QOZ Fund for 10 years or more, capital gains earned from the QOZ Fund are tax exempt.
 Few tax breaks offer such a potent mix of immediate and long-term benefits.

 Still, when QOZs were incorporated into the Tax Cuts and Jobs Act of 2017, funders had questions about structuring the deals, and investors about how to qualify.
 Origin Investments could move quickly to launch its Qualified Opportunity Zone Fund (QOF) in part because it had three projects meeting the requirements.

 Since then, the Internal Revenue Service has provided more answers.
 These emerging rules tell investors what they need to know about the Opportunity Zone tax break now and for future financial planning.
 To understand the tax savings investors can reap by investing in a Qualified Opportunity Zone, it’s helpful to separate the benefits gained in the short-term when making the investment from holding the investment long-term.